reazon-research/openarm_isaaclab_example_code/README.md

 ## Installation Guide

+### Specification
+This repository has been tested on Ubuntu 22.04 and Windows 11.
+We do not guarantee that it will work on other platforms.

 ### ① Install ISAAC SIM and ISAAC LAB
 The required version of ISAAC SIM is 4.5.0.
 From this point on, it is assumed that you have created a virtual environment named env_isaaclab using pyenv and will be working within that environment.